gem5bootcamp/lps2024/slides/02-Using-gem5/01-stdlib.md

 ## Why a Standard Library?

-When done without the library you must define *every part* of your simulation: Every Simobject, connected correctly to every port, for every part, no matter now small.
+When done without the library you must define *every part* of your simulation: Every SimObject, connected correctly to every port, for every part, no matter now small.
-This can result in scripts of hundreds of lines of code even for the most basic of simulations.
+This can result in scripts with hundreds of lines of code even for the most basic of simulations.

-This resulted in:
+This causes:

 - A lot of duplicated code.
 - Error-prone configurations.
-- A lock of portability between different simulations setups.
+- A lack of portability between different simulation setups.

-In addition, while there is no "one size fits all" for gem5 users, most users have similar needs and requirements for their simulations; requiring only a few modifications off some commonly used configuration systems.
+In addition, while there is no "one size fits all" for gem5 users, most users have similar needs and requirements for their simulations, requiring only a few modifications off of some commonly used configuration systems.
-Prior to the creation of the standard library users would regularly circulte long complex scripts and hack at them endlessly.
+Prior to the creation of the standard library users would regularly circulate long, complex scripts and hack at them endlessly.
 Such practices inspired the creation of the gem5 Standard Library.

 ---

 ## What is the Standard Library?

-The purpose of the gem5 Standard library is to provide a set of pre-defined components that can be used to build a simulation that does the majority of the work for you.
+The purpose of the gem5 Standard Library is to provide a set of predefined components that can be used to build a simulation that does the majority of the work for you.

-The the remainder not supported by the standard library, APIs are provided that make it easy to extend the library for your own use.
+For the remainder that is not supported by the standard library, APIs are provided that make it easy to extend the library for your own use.

 ---